Package 'teal.code'

 Value

-An environment stored in qenv@env slot.
+An environment stored in qenv with all data objects.

 Examples